The efficacy of exercise in treating cancer related fatigue

-- (Read more here on how to manage the effects of fatigue here).
+- (Read more here on how to manage the effects of fatigue ).

-As exercise is essential to the most effective management of Cancer Related Fatigue, it is a subject on which patients must speak to their doctors, caregivers, and Accredited Exercise Physiologists.
+As exercise is essential to the most effective Cancer Related Fatigue management, it is a subject on which patients must speak to their doctors, caregivers, and Accredited Exercise Physiologists.